- Revision Hip Resurfacing Patients Have Better Outcomes Than THR Revision Patients

 …We identified 63,158 patients who had undergone total hip replacement and 54,276 who had total knee replacement between Jan 1, 1991, and Aug 10, 2011, and followed up these patients to a maximum of 20 years…

 …researchers analyzed data from the Clinical Practice Research Datalink on just over 63,000 patients who had undergone a total hip replacement and 54,000 that had total knee replacements.
-The surgeries … Read the rest
+The surgeries took place between January 1, 1991 and August 10, 2011.
+Researchers followed the patients for a maximum of 20 years, to see how they made out with their prosthetic joints…

 Assessment of Durability and Function at Minimum 35-year Follow Up of THR in Patients 50 and Under